-This policy establishes and defines the objectives of, and authority for, the College's investment protocol.
-The investment protocol allows the College to leverage financial resources by reviewing current financial situations and planning for future financial needs.
+This policy establishes and defines the objectives of, and authority for, LC State's investment protocol.
+The investment protocol allows for the leveraging of financial resources by reviewing current financial situations and planning for future financial needs.
 The investment management goals are to determine how much funds can reasonably be afforded to invest and how accessible or liquid the investments need to be for short and long-term cash flow needs.